-If you bet £8 on a football team to win at odds of 11/4, then for every £4 you put on at that price you receive £11 winnings plus your stake back.
-The total return on his wager is £30 - in other words £22 of profit, plus the £8 original stake.
+For example, if you bet £8 on a team to win at odds of 11/4, then for every £4 you put on at that price you would receive £11 back in winnings, plus your stake.
+The total return on this wager is £30 – £22 of profit, plus the £8 original stake.

 UK sportsbooks are packed full of bonuses and promotions to enhance your online betting experience.
 Common offers include free bets, sign-up bonuses, no deposit free bets, cashback or moneyback guarantees, cash out offers, enhanced odds, price boosts and even loyalty bonuses.
 There’s something out there for every type of punter.
 The table below details all these offers and promotions, so you can choose one that best suits you.

 Find this bonus at